 In agricultural situations, the introduction of a bull thistle seed head gall fly has been proposed as a biological agent.
 However, it has been shown to have limited effectiveness.
 There is also a weevil that is an effective control agent, but it can also affect desired thistle species.

 Chemical treatment is most effective on the first year rosettes of bull thistle plants.
 The types of sprays used in agricultural scenarios are dicamba, glyphosate or 2,4D.
-Glyphosate is the easiest preparation for the home gardener and found in such products as Roundup.
+Note: Chemical control should only be used as a last resort, as organic approaches are much more environmentally friendly.

 For widespread control, mowing twice per year has been effective in reducing the population by preventing seed heads.
 Of course, your battle with the plant will only be as effective as your neighbors because of the travel ability of the downy seeds.